-- 1 Use a text editor to open attrs.tsv, and save the open copy under the new name customattrs.tsv.
-Make sure you save customattrs.tsv as a unicode (not ANSI) file, in the folder(s) as noted above, and delete any data rows that may appear in the copy. - 2 Enter a data row for each custom attribute you want to migrate, like this: - ID: Name of the custom attribute-a unique string that distinguishes this row's custom attribute from all others in the file. - i IMPORTANT: If any data row(s) remain in the original attrs.tsv file, make sure that no ID value in customattrs.tsv is the same as any ID value in attrs.tsv.
-Custom attributes will not migrate correctly if any ID value appears in both files. - SourceProperty: Name of an attribute that has been added to a Notes mail message or a Notes contact, to be migrated to a property in Exchange. - TargetPropertySet: The GUID for the target property set, which must be one of these values:
+- 1 Use a text editor to open attrs.tsv and save the open copy under the new name customattrs.tsv.
+Save customattrs.tsv as a Unicode (not ANSI) file in the folder and delete any data rows that appear in the copy. - 2 Enter a data row for each custom attribute you want to migrate such as: - ID: Name of the custom attribute-a unique string that distinguishes this row's custom attribute from all others in the file. - i IMPORTANT: If any data rows remain in the original attrs.tsv file, ensure that no ID value in customattrs.tsv is the same as any ID value in attrs.tsv.
+Custom attributes will not migrate correctly if any ID value appears in both files. - SourceProperty: Name of an attribute that has been added to a Notes mail message, or to a Notes contact, to be migrated to a property in Exchange. - TargetPropertySet: The GUID for the target property set, which must be one of these values:

-PS_PUBLIC_STRINGS {hhhhhhhh-hhhh-hhhh-hhhh-hhhhhhhhhhh
+PS_PUBLIC_STRINGS {hhhhhhhh-hhhh-hhhh-hhhh-hhhhhhhhhh